One man killed in motorcycle crash near Sierra Vista Mall

 Police say the crash happened just after 4 pm on Wednesday near Shaw Avenue and Sunnyside Avenue.

-Emergency crews performed CPR on the driver, but he was pronounced dead at the scene.
+Emergency crews performed CPR on the motorcycle driver, but he was pronounced dead at the scene.

 At this time, it's unclear why the driver went off the roadway.
 This is the fifth fatal motorcycle accident this year for Clovis Police.

 Traffic in the area is being impacted by the crash.
-Clovis police say there's no estimated time for eastbound Shaw in the area to reopen.
+Clovis police say eastbound Shaw in the area is not expected to reopen for the next 3-4 hours.

 This story is developing, check back for updates.

-Note: Update: 9/16/20 @ 5:21PM- This is a fatal collision investigation with an SUV vs a motorcycle.
-The other driver remained on scene and is cooperating with the investigation.
-Eastbound Shaw Ave should be closed for approx 3-4 more hours.— Clovis Police (CA) (@ClovisPolice_CA) September 17, 2020